WojciechGw/cc65-rp6502os/README.md

 ## Preparing

 * The shell.rp6502 file can be installed as boot ROM
-* The startup screen appears while waiting for a Wi-Fi connection and has a timeout set; without an active Wi-Fi connection or a manually set time, the 'time' and 'calendar' commands display data according to the current RP6502 system time
+* The startup screen appears while waiting for a Wi-Fi connection and has a timeout set; without an active Wi-Fi connection or a manually set time, the 'time' and 'date' commands display data according to the current RP6502 system time

 ## Memory
-Memory area available for user programs running under OS Shell environment is $7B00-$FD00 (33280 bytes).</br>
+Memory area available for user programs running under razemOS environment is $8000-$FD00.</br>
-User can create .exe programs with external OS shell command 'hass' (Handy ASSembler WDC65C02S).
+User can create .exe programs with external application 'hass.rp6502' (Handy ASSembler for 65C02).

 ## OS Files
+* razemos.rp6502
-* shell.rp6502
+* hass.rp6502
 * hello.asm - test source for hass
-* font.asm - test source for hass
-* sendfile.py - send file from PC to RP6502 as Intel HEX over serial, run crx.com on OS Shell to receive
+* ctx.py - send file from PC to RP6502 as Intel HEX over serial, run crx.com on OS Shell to receive
-* receivefile.py - send file from RP6502 to PC as Intel HEX over serial, run ctx.com on OS Shell to send
+* crx.py - send file from RP6502 to PC as Intel HEX over serial, run ctx.com on OS Shell to send

 ## Keyboard shortcuts
 * F1 - help informations
 * F2 - keyboard visualiser
 * F3 - current date/time and calendar
-* LEFT - change active drive to previous if available
-* RIGHT - change active drive to next if available
+* F4 - a directory of active drive/catalog
 * UP - recall last command
-* DOWN - a directory of active drive/catalog

 ## OS commands